World Cup 2018 teams to watch, from Germany to Iceland

 Argentina

-For Argentine fans, it’s all about Lionel Messi, the 30-year-old star Barcelona forward.
+For Argentina fans, it’s all about Lionel Messi, the 30-year-old star Barcelona forward.
 And this year’s tournament could be Messi’s last chance to secure that coveted FIFA trophy.

 Coached by Jorge Sampaoli, Argentina is ranked fifth by FIFA.
 The team has made it to the World Cup 16 times, winning two titles, the last of which was in 1986.
 For the 2018 tournament, Argentina is based in Moscow and will play Iceland for its first match.